How to cut the cable cord and save money in 2018

 Don’t be intimidated.

-I also weigh in on DVR options available for OTA (over the air) signals.
-Believe it or not, there are plenty of folks who only rely on an antenna set up with a DVR for most or all of their programming.
+I also weigh in on DVR options available for recording OTA programming.
+Believe it or not, there are plenty of folks who only rely on an antenna and DVR for most or all of their television watching.
 Like I told you earlier, everyone has different needs.
 There’s no one-size-fits-all solution.

 To use the parlance of Gangland, one of my wife’s favorite shows, the antenna-only crowd are members of the Cord Cutter O.G.
 These guys are hardcore.
 No Internet.
 Or maybe there is some Internet, but it doesn’t really mix with their TV viewing.

-They might roll with a DVR like a Tablo 2 or TiVo OTA DVR to record their OTA shows.
+They might roll with a DVR like a Tablo , HDHomerun Extend or TiVo OTA DVR to record their shows.
 They may also use apps like Plex or Kodi to stream their own content such as movies ripped to a computer hard drive or NAS.

 Don’t try to tell these people that Sling TV or PlayStation Vue subscribers are cord cutters.